 The AlienApp for Check Point provides a set of orchestration actions that you can use to identify and categorize items to send to your firewall Virtual or physical device designed to defend against unauthorized access to data, resources, or a private network.
 A firewall’s primary purpose is to create segregation between two or more network resources, blocking undesirable traffic between them. as a response to threats identified by USM Anywhere.

-As USM Anywhere surfaces events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., vulnerabilities, and alarms Alarms provide notification of an event or sequence of events that require attention or investigation., your team determines which items require a response action.
+As USM Anywhere surfaces events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall., vulnerabilities, and alarms Alarms provide notification of an event or sequence of events that require attention or investigation., your team determines which items require a response action.
 Rather than manually tagging threats, you can use the AlienApp for Check Point orchestration actions to enforce protection based on the information associated with the event or alarm.
 The following table lists the available actions from the AlienApp.

 Add a threat indicator using a destination IP address